 Whenever you feel like kicking off a meatless meal, Rántott Sajt is an amazing recipe that’ll be a big hit to your family.
 The most common ingredient is Trappist cheese, thanks to its semi-hard texture, but other varieties like parmesan and halloumi cheese also work in a pinch.

 To prepare this dish, a thick block of cheese is covered in a mixture of beaten eggs and breadcrumbs on all sides.
 It’s then deep-fried in hot oil until crispy and golden brown.
-Whether on its own or paired with some rice and fries, this cheesy recipe is simply irresistible.

 Simple as it is, this fried cheese dish is an all-time favorite for many people.
 The wonderful, crispy outer coating is followed by a soft and melty center is to die for.
 Therefore, it’s better to eat warm while the inside still remains nice and sticky.